gayathrirajendran/adminUI/README.md

 # AdminUserManagement

 Dashboard to see list of users with pagination.
 Inline edit, single delete and multi select and delete are possible.
-At all points of time app-user-dashboard userData has the modified master data.
+At all points of time app-user-dashboard component's userData has the modified master data.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.